Towards Continual, Online, Self-Supervised Depth: Evaluation Protocol

 The results on the test data of the dataset other than the one over which training is performed.
-For example, if training is performed on KITTI then cross distribution results show the results over the test data of NYU dataset after online training is complete.
+For example, if training is performed on KITTI then NDP results show the results over the test data of NYU dataset after online training is complete.